How to Protect Your Social Media Privacy

-When you sign up for Twitter, you’ll be prompted to enter your name, phone number, birthday, and email address.
-While you can provide your location on your profile, Twitter can also collect your location – including each location you tweet at – using GPS and IP address data.
+When you sign up for X (formerly Twitter), you’ll be prompted to enter your name, phone number, birthday, and email address.
+While you can provide your location on your profile, X can also collect your location – including each location you tweet at – using GPS and IP address data.

-Though it isn’t information you give them, Twitter is known for creating user data profiles based on the Tweets that users make.
-If you tend to make political or gendered statements, Twitter can likely determine more about you than you realize.
+Though it isn’t information you give them, X is known for creating user data profiles based on the Tweets that users make.
+If you tend to make political or gendered statements, the site also known as Twitter can likely determine more about you than you realize.

 - Tap your account icon in the top left corner.